ada-lang-io/ada-lang-io/docs/why-ada.md

 - Deterministic and configurable static initialization order ("preelaborate", "elaborate", "elaborate_body", "elaborate_all")
 - ML-style signatures ("packages", "generics")
-- Formal verification, by enabling `Spark_Mode` for parts of the program and writing in SPARK, a language which is an Ada subset.
+- Formal verification, by enabling `SPARK_Mode` for parts of the program and writing in SPARK, a language which is an Ada subset.
 Think of this along the lines of using `extern "C"`, except for "provable" parts of your code base.